 It’s easy to complete the transition of new capability into live operations and immediately move onto the next.
-It’s also almost as easy to go through a post-mortem in a rote fashion without getting much out of it.
-Many organisations and teams can regard post-mortems as admin due to the lack of systems and methods to get good data and permit frank feedback.
+It’s also almost as easy to go through project post-mortems in a rote fashion without getting much out of it.
+Many organisations and teams can regard project post-mortems as admin due to the lack of systems and methods to get good data and permit frank feedback.
 Below are a few of our thoughts on good practice:

 1. Anonymise data collection

 Use tools to permit the team to deliver anonymous feedback on their true thoughts.

 Ensure your toolsets record and provide real data on performance against the plan.

 Rather than get unhelpful answers to questions such as ‘What would you improve?’, try asking things like: